Josh Scalisi

 Application launcher

 I don't use an application launcher because I think they're unnecessary.
-Instead, I run GUI apps using key bindings specified in my Openbox config or using aliases specified in my Bash config.
+Instead, I run GUI apps using key bindings specified in my Openbox config and using aliases specified in my Bash config.
 My aliases run GUI apps as background processes using my Bash script named background.

 Text editor